 In the past, arbitration was considered to be an inappropriate forum for deciding claims of bribery and corruption.
 This idea came from a restrictive view of arbitral jurisdiction and to the arbitral tribunal's lack of authority to impose criminal sanctions.
-The seminal award refusing jurisdiction to decide upon a corruption case was International Chamber of Commerce (ICC) case 1110 (1963), known as the Lagergren case.
+The seminal award refusing jurisdiction to decide upon a corruption case was International Chamber of Commerce case 1110 (1963), known as the Lagergren case.
 Relying on article V(2)(b) of the New York Convention, Judge Lagergren considered that arbitrators should refuse a case that risks infringing public policy.
 His decision, however, was widely criticised for ignoring the principle of the separability of the arbitration agreement and the underlying contract, presupposing that the corrupt act tainted both.

-A different approach has since been taken by subsequent arbitral tribunals.
-Currently, it seems to be commonly accepted by the international arbitral community and legal scholars that the arbitrators have the power to deal with allegations of corruption made explicitly by one party as basis of its claims or defences.
+A different approach has since been taken.
+Currently, it seems to be commonly accepted that arbitrators have the power to deal with allegations of corruption made explicitly by one party as basis of its claims or defences.
 The idea underlying this concept is that the core duty of an arbitral tribunal is to deal with and decide upon all issues submitted by the parties, including corruption.
 Several arbitral awards further corroborate this view.

 It is also well settled that arbitrators should be entitled to deal with allegations of corruption even if it may lead to the nullity of the contract.
-Based on the doctrine of separability, it is commonly accepted that the separability presumption remains in force even where corruption taints the contract underlying an arbitration, as decided in the English case Fiona Trust.[3]
+Based on the doctrine of separability, it is commonly accepted that the separability presumption remains in force even where corruption taints the contract underlying an arbitration, as decided in the English case Fiona Trust.[2]

-In Brazil, the separability of the arbitration agreement from the main contract is a rule of law.
-Article 8 of the BAA prescribes that:
+In Brazil, the separability of the arbitration agreement from the main contract is a rule of law, provided by article 8 of the BAA, as follows: